SDEs with critical general distributional drifts: sharp solvability and blow-ups: Introduction

 \item[--] Near-optimality of the bound \eqref{delta_cond}.
 Consider the SDE

 where $B_t$ is the $d$-dimensional Brownian motion, $d \geq 3$.
 The drift here, $b(x)=\sqrt{\delta}\frac{d-2}{2}\frac{x}{|x|^2}$, belongs to $\mathbf{F}_\delta$, see Section \ref{classes_sect} for a detailed explanation.
-Theorems \ref{thm2} and \ref{thm_div} show that if \eqref{delta_cond} is satisfied, then there exists a strong Markov family of weak solutions to SDE \eqref{sde0}, and these weak solutions are unique in an appropriate sense.
+Theorems \ref{thm2} and \ref{thm_div} show that if \eqref{delta_cond} is satisfied, then there exists a strong Markov family of weak solutions to SDE \eqref{sde0}, and these weak solutions are unique at least among those weak solutions that can be constructed via regularization of the drift.
 Moreover, in the critical case $\delta=4$ there is still a sufficiently rich theory of the corresponding Kolmogorov backward PDE, see Remark \ref{delta_4_rem}.
 On the other hand, taking advantage of the anti-symmetry of the drift, one can show that $R_t=|X_t|^2$ is a squared Bessel process (see, e.g.\,\cite{BFGM}) and therefore:

 (a) If then for every initial point solution arrives at the origin in finite time with probability $1$, and stays there indefinitely (that is, $R_t=0$ for all $t \geq \tau$ for some finite stopping time $\tau$).
 A simple argument shows that for such $\delta$ SDE \eqref{sde0} does not have a weak solution departing from $x=0$, see e.g.\,\cite{BFGM}.